amankumarcode/Data-Co-Global-Supply-Chain-Analysis-and-Late-Delivery-Prediction/README.md

 * Geographical Analysis

 ### 3. Building Classifiers
-A classifier is built to predict the late delivery risk which will help the company in making better decisions and improving its supply chain.
+Different classifiers are built with appropriate feature selection to predict the late delivery risk which will help the company in making better decisions and improving its supply chain.

 ## Evaluation Metric